Frequently Asked Questions

 Q. I’d like to change my major.
 How do I do that?

-Major changes are not permitted for Dog Days.
+Major changes are not permitted on Dog Days unless previously authorized.

 Q. Can I see an academic advisor before Dog Days?

 A. No. All students will meet with their Academic Advisors at Dog Days to discuss general education requirements and requirements relevant to your major.
 Once a student completes Dog Days, they are welcome to make a 1:1 appointment with their Academic Advisor within their respective college advising center.